-If you use a program like Mint or Personal Capital to manage your money, consider setting up a second account to view all of your parents' money in one place just as you do for your own.
+If you use a program like Mint or Empower to manage your money, consider setting up a second account to view all of your parents' money in one place just as you do for your own.
 That financial dashboard can come in quite handy throughout the year as you juggle multiple households' finances.

 Get Online Access to All Financial Accounts

 Depending on your parents' age and condition, they may be web savvy and have online accounts set up everywhere.
 Get a copy of the usernames and passwords so you can log in yourself.
 With power of attorney, you may be able to set up your own login for their accounts too.

 What's most important here is that you have access to view balances and transactions and can make payments across all of their accounts.